RayHightower/RayHightower.com/_posts/2022-09-29-achieve-more-measure-the-gain.markdown

 ### The Gap and the Gain

-Dan Sullivan and Dr. Benjamin Hardy offer powerful arguments for focusing on our gains instead of our gaps.
+Sullivan and Hardy offer powerful arguments for focusing on our gains instead of our gaps.
 They have packaged their findings in _The Gap and the Gain_.
 The book contains powerful ideas for recovering from gap-focus.

 This post will summarize a few Gap vs Gain examples: